Course overviewSocial Science Access to HE City of Bristol College

 Who is this course for?

-This course has been specifically designed for adults over 19 who want to enter Higher Education.
+This course is for adults over 19 who want to enter Higher Education.
 You should already have GCSE Maths and English at Grade 4 (C) or above.

 What you'll learn

 The Access course will equip you with the skills and knowledge to achieve your goal.
 You need to be very committed to study and focused on your career choice.